 ServiceNow Integration

 Connect ServiceNow to let the AI agent query your CMDB and ITSM data during investigations — configuration items and their relationships (for blast-radius analysis), incidents, problems, change requests, assignment groups, users, and knowledge articles.
-You can also sync ServiceNow services, teams, and people into the Autoheal catalog.
+You can also sync ServiceNow services, teams, and people into the Autoheal catalog, and forward ServiceNow incidents to Autoheal as alerts so they are triaged and investigated automatically.
+For those alert-sourced incidents, Autoheal writes each investigation's progress back onto the incident as work notes (see Investigation Write-Back).

 Capabilities